 OA OF THE HIPS

 If OA affects your hip, you may feel pain in your groin, inside your thigh, or on the outside of your hip.
 Some people feel pain reflected in the knee or on the sides of the thigh (that is, they feel pain in an area that has not really been affected).
-The pain may cause him to limp when walking.
+The pain may cause the hip to limp when walking.

 OA OF THE KNEES